 An alternative (and most user friendly) is Google’s Chromecast.
 This inexpensive £30 'dongle' plugs into a spare HDMI port on your TV and connects to your wireless network.
 Chromecast support is burgeoning, which means content from services such as iPlayer, Netflix, BT Sport and others can be played with the Chromecast dongle doing all the legwork instead of your tablet, and that’s good news for battery life.

 It's possible to use Chromecast to mirror the display on your Android device, allowing you to hit play on a tablet and have (non DRM-protected) video start playing on your TV.
 The same goes for anything the screen can display, including apps, games and photos.
 You can also pick up the pricier Chromecast Ultra to stream 4K content too.

 BBC’s iPlayer also supports AirPlay.
 Note that you can’t use Sky Go to watch Sky programmes on your TV via AirPlay.
-For more on iPad and iPhone streaming, head here for our step by step guide
+For more on iPad and iPhone streaming, check out our step-by-step guide on sister site Macworld.

 Which devices support Chromecast mirroring?

 Nowadays, Chromecast mirroring has reached near-ubiquity, with any device running Android 5 Lollipop or later able to support the Cast Screen feature.

 All the latest devices are supported, while Google says phones dating back as far as 2013's Samsung Galaxy S4 eligible.